“Benevolent” Employers Beware

 The employer may believe that in conducting business this way he or she is being discreet, and that the employee, with whom he or she has a good working relationship, would never reveal such unlawful practices to the authorities.
 But all employers have a duty to abide by the law, and violating the law is not worth the risk.

-To ensure that your pay policies and procedures are in compliance with current law, contact the Law Office of Karen J. Sloat at 760-779-1313.
+To ensure that your pay policies and procedures are in compliance with current law, contact Sloat Law Group at (760) 779-1313.